COP26: What is it?

 Ring out a bell for climate justice!

 A powerful way to encourage change is in talking, listening and sharing stories.
-Eco-Congregation Scotland have produced resources to hold a Conversation about the Climate Emergency.
+Eco-Congregation Scotland encourage you to hold a Conversation about the Climate Emergency.
 Interfaith Scotland shares resources from faith groups around the world.

-Host an event or activity in your place of worship or hall.
-Register with Spaces for Change and there may be opportunities to provide accommodation for a guest visiting Glasgow.
+Hold an event or activity in your place of worship or hall.
+Register with Spaces for Change.

 Join Eco-Congregation Scotland or Interfaith Scotland events online.
 If you are organising your own event relating to climate or sustainability, please add it to the Climate Fringe.